jackiehjm/stx-docs/doc/source/security/kubernetes/configure-rest-api-apps-and-web-admin-server-certs-after-inst-6816457ab95f.rst

    .. code-block::

-       ~(keystone_admin)]$ kubectl get certificate system-restapi-gui-certificate –n deployment
+       ~(keystone_admin)]$ kubectl get certificate system-restapi-gui-certificate -n deployment

-   If configuration was successful, the certificate’s Ready status will be ``True``.
+   If configuration was successful, the certificate's Ready status will be ``True``.

 .. rubric:: |result|